 GenYES - A Proven Model for School-wide Technology Integration

-NWREL Final Evaluation
+NWREL External Evaluation

 "Through this model, participating educators receive individualized support as they strengthen their use and integration of new technologies.
 Students learn technology, communication, collaboration, and project management skills in an authentic, personally meaningful context, and many go on to further extend their skills through advanced school or community service projects."

 GenYES began as a federal Technology Innovation Challenge Grant in the Olympia school district in Washington State in 1996.
-The vision was to include students in the effort to infuse technology into curriculum in every K-12 classroom.
+The vision was to include and empower students in the effort to infuse technology into curriculum in every K-12 classroom.
 The program is not only still going strong in Olympia, but has spread to hundreds of schools throughout the country and around the world.

 The Model